azdavis/azdavis.net/posts/en/unrecur.md

 - Remove the recursive call and instead mutate the `arg` and `continue`.
 - Take all the code that was after the recursive call and move it to the `match cont` that we do as we pop off the stack.

+Note that in the continuation code, we are updating the local variable `ret`, which was initially set above.
+When we're done removing all the recursion, `ret` will always start as a base-case value, and then we will pop off all the continuations from `cs` that we popped on when recurring (aka `continue`ing).

-Note that in this case, we didn't need any local variables to be live across the recursive call, so the `Cont` variant we're adding doesn't carry any data.
+Note also that in this case, we didn't need any local variables to be live across the recursive call, so the `Cont` variant we're adding doesn't carry any data.

 ```diff
 @@ -34,13 +34,14 @@ impl Ret {